-Modified is defined as Corvair bodied vehicles that have changes from stock, such as aftermarket radios and wheels, upholstery modifications, custom paint, etc. All Corvair-bodied vehicles not classified as Factory Stock shall be in Modified class.
+Improved is defined as Corvair-bodied and -powered vehicles that have significant changes from stock other than those specifically permitted in Street Stock Class, such as aftermarket radios and wheels, tire profiles lower than 70, upholstery modifications, custom paint, etc.

-All Corvairs that were modified from stock by various manufacturers will be classified as Modified.
+All Corvairs that were modified from stock by various manufacturers will be classified as Improved.
 Examples include Fitch Sprints, street-prepared Yenko Stingers, Solar Cavaliers, Solar Sprints, and Eshelman Eagles.